 The GIS Resources page at the National Archive of Criminal Justice Data contains tutorials, analysis programs, and other resources, and the Mapping and Analysis for Public Safety (MAPS) Program of the National Institute of Justice has additional mapping tools.

 Other Law Enforcement Management and Administrative Statistics Resources

-The link below will search the ICPSR citations database for related publications with select words in their title.
-Users can create their own searches or browse the citations database through our Publications Bibliography Web page.
+The links below will search the NACJD citations database for related publications with select words in their title.
+Users can create their own searches or browse the citations database through our Publications Bibliography.